 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

+Google Cloud Storage is a service within the Google Cloud Platform.
+It provides unified object storage for live or archived data.
 Objects stored in Google Cloud Storage are grouped into buckets.
-Buckets are containers within the cloud that can be assigned to storage classes individually.
-Google Cloud Storage offers three storage classes with varying latency and price: Standard, Durable Reduced Availability (DRA) and Nearline.
+Buckets are containers within the cloud that can be individually assigned to storage classes.